 Grade 1 listhesis can assume anterolisthesis or retrolisthesis configurations.
 Grade 1 anterolisthesis is described as forward migration of one or more vertebral bones towards the frontal side of the anatomy with a total migration of between 1% and 25%.
 Meanwhile, grade 1 retrolisthesis, which is rarer, is described as rearward migration of one or more vertebra of between 1% and 25% from normal anatomical position towards the dorsal side of the anatomy.

-Grade 1 Spondylolisthesis Symptomatic Potential
+Spondylolisthesis Symptomatic Potential of Grade 1

 Grade 1 listhesis is mostly considered a harmless spinal abnormality.
 Most cases do not present symptoms, although in some instances, back pain, sciatica and various other symptoms can be mistakenly attributed to these grade 1 conditions.
 Remember that misdiagnosed spondylolisthesis is a common occurrence, with many patients being subjected to unnecessary treatment and even contraindicated surgery.